-The Quality Assurance Agency (QAA) UK Quality Code sets out the expectations that all higher education (HE) providers are required to meet, the expectation in regards to academic appeals and student complaints is that:
+1.1 The Quality Assurance Agency (QAA) UK Quality Code sets out the expectations that all higher education (HE) providers are required to meet.
+The expectation with regards to academic appeals and student complaints is that:

-"Higher education providers have procedures for handling academic appeals and student complaints about the quality of learning opportunities; these procedures are fair, accessible and timely, and enable enhancement".
+"Higher education providers have procedures for handling academic appeals and student complaints about the quality of learning opportunities; these procedures are fair, accessible and timely, and enable enhancement". - QAA Quality Code for Higher Education, Chapter B9

-The policy has addressed this expectation along with best practice guidance from the Office of the Independent Adjudicator for Higher Education (OIA) and with consideration of recent advice from Competition and Markets Authority (CMA).

-University Centre Weston (UCW) seeks to continually improve the quality of its higher education (HE) provision and services and strives to meet customer expectations.
-UCW's mission statement is "To deliver an outstanding higher education experience, enabling success and inspiring ambition" and is committed to providing HE students with a high-quality educational experience, supported by excellent academic, administrative and pastoral support services.

-University Centre Weston welcomes feedback regarding perceived problems so that they can be addressed and improvements made to improve services and enhance the student experience.
-UCW actively encourages higher education students to evaluate their course and overall experience, providing feedback through a variety of methods.
-UCW seeks to minimise formal student complaints through these means as feedback is addressed and suggestions for improvement implemented.

-Whilst much of the feedback received is positive, it is recognised that there may be occasions when problems arise.
-Any person coming into contact with UCW who is dissatisfied with their experience, can express concern or raise a complaint, (but only current and former students have recourse to the OIA).

-Applicants may complain if they are dissatisfied with the way their application has been handled, the service they have received regarding an application or any other aspect of the admission procedure without risk of disadvantage.

-UCW regards the monitoring of complaints as an important aspect of its quality assurance procedures.

-There is an expectation from our partner universities that complaints are dealt with by University Centre Weston in the first instance.
-However, if the complaint is not resolved at stage 2 a student may be able to pursue a complaint through the appropriate university using their complaints policy.
+- 1.2 The University Centre Weston (UCW) Complaints Policy and Procedure has addressed this expectation along with best practice guidance from the Office of the Independent Adjudicator for Higher Education (OIA) and with consideration of recent advice from the Competition and Markets Authority (CMA). - 1.3 UCW seeks to continually improve the quality of its HE provision and services and strives to meet customer expectations.
+UCW's mission statement is "To deliver an outstanding higher education experience, enabling success and inspiring ambition" and is committed to providing HE students with a high-quality educational experience, supported by excellent academic, administrative, and pastoral support services. - 1.4 University Centre Weston welcomes feedback regarding perceived problems so that they can be addressed, and improvements made to improve services and enhance the student experience.
+UCW actively encourages HE students to evaluate their course and overall experience, providing feedback through a variety of methods.
+UCW seeks to minimise formal student complaints through these means as feedback is addressed and suggestions for improvement implemented. - 1.5 Whilst much of the feedback received is positive, it is recognised that there may be occasions when problems arise.
+Any person encountering UCW who is dissatisfied with their experience, can express concern, or raise a complaint, (but only current and former students have recourse to the OIA). - 1.6 Applicants may complain if they are dissatisfied with the way their application has been handled, the service they have received regarding an application or any other aspect of the admission procedure, without risk of disadvantage. - 1.7 UCW regards the monitoring of complaints as an important aspect of its Quality Assurance procedures. - 1.8 There is an expectation from our partner universities that complaints are dealt with by UCW in the first instance.
+However, if the complaint is not resolved at Stage 2 a student may be able to pursue a complaint through the appropriate university using their complaints policy.

-Definitions
+2 SCOPE

-A complaint is defined as an expression of dissatisfaction requiring a response.
-This could include a complaint raised by a student against a member of staff, programme of study, service or facility where University Centre Weston fails to match either what is promised, or what it would be reasonable to expect.

-For the purpose of this procedure a student is defined as a person who has been accepted to study on a higher education programme, is currently enrolled on a programme of study, or a former student who has left the institution within the last three calendar months.

-This procedure does not cover:

-- Complaints about student behaviour including harassment or bullying (this would be covered by the Student Code of Conduct and Disciplinary Policy and Procedure). - Academic appeals including decisions of examining / exam boards, for which specific procedures exist.
-Refer to the Student Course / Programme Handbook, or to the Academic Regulations that apply to your programme of study, for further details regarding the grounds for an appeal). - Assessment and matters of academic judgement.
+- 2.1 A complaint is defined as an expression of dissatisfaction requiring a response.
+This could include a complaint raised by a student against a member of staff, programme, service, or facility where UCW fails to match either what is promised, or what it would be reasonable to expect. - 2.2 For the purpose of this procedure a student is defined as a person who has applied to study on a HE programme, is currently enrolled on a programme of study, or a former student who has left the institution within the last three calendar months. - 2.3 This procedure does not cover: - Complaints about student behaviour including harassment, sexual misconduct, or bullying (this would be covered by the UCW Student Code of Conduct). - Employers wishing to complain about the apprenticeship delivery.
+This would be covered by the Weston College Group FE Complaints Policy due to the ESFA/Levy Funding. - Academic appeals including decisions of examining / exam boards, for which specific procedures exist.
+Refer to the Student Course / Programme Handbook, or to the Academic Regulations that apply to your programme of study, for further details regarding the grounds for an appeal. - Assessment and matters of academic judgement.

-What is academic judgement?
+2.4 What is academic judgement?